MaastrichtU-IDS/dsri-documentation/website/docs/deploy-on-gpu.md

 nvidia-smi
 ```

+### TensorBoard logs visualization

-You can easily use **TensorBoard 📈** to explore your machine learning runs.
+You can easily use [**TensorBoard 📈**](https://www.tensorflow.org/tensorboard) to explore your machine learning runs.
 It is already pre-installed and ready-to-use in ouyr JupyterLab for GPU templates.

 All you need is to follow the usual process to run tensorboard: https://www.tensorflow.org/tensorboard/get_started